ascott1/ethical-web-dev/README.md

 We have the opportunity to drive that vision of a universal web for everyone forward.

-"Ethical Web Development" will be a series of short digital books that explore the ethics of practical development topics.
-The books will be released throughout 2016 and early 2017 as _free_ downloads from [O'Reilly](http://www.oreilly.com/).
+_Ethical Web Development_ will be a series of short digital books that explore the ethics of practical development topics.
+The books will be released throughout 2016 and early 2017 as free downloads from [O'Reilly](http://www.oreilly.com/).

 ## Title 1: Building Web Apps that Work For Everyone